tmhsplb/opiddailydoc/docs/Infrastructure.md

 # Infrastructure
-The infrastructure of project OPIDDaily refers to the tools and technologies used to develop OPIDDaily, exclusive of the implementation itself.
-This section will be useful to a developer wanting to maintain and further develop OPID Daily.
+The infrastructure of project OPIDDaily refers to the tools and technologies used to develop it, exclusive of the implementation itself.
+This section will be useful to a developer wanting to maintain and further develop OPIDDaily.
 It describes both the desktop development environment and the
-AppHarbor deployment environment for application OPIDDaily.
+AppHarbor deployment environment for the web application OPIDDaily.

 ## Hosting Environments
 There are 3 hosting environments for OPIDDaily: desktop, staging and production.
 They differ in the database connection string used by each.
 The connection string is configured as the value of variable SQLSERVER_CONNECTION_STRING in the `<appSettings>` section of Web.config.
 The static value configured there is used by the desktop environment.
 The static value is overwritten by injection (at AppHarbor) when OPIDDaily is deployed to create either a staging or production release.
 The transformation files Web.Staging.config and Web.Release.config play a role in these deployments.
-The staging deployment at AppHarbor has its Environment variable set to Staging to force Web.Staging.config to be used upon deployment.
+The staging deployment at AppHarbor (called StageDaily) has its Environment variable set to Staging to force
+Web.Staging.config to be used upon deployment.
 This is done in the Settings section of the deployed application.
-The production deployment at AppHarbor has its
-Environment variable set to Release by default.
+The production deployment at AppHarbor has its Environment variable set to Release by default.
 This causes Web.Release.config to be used upon deployment.

 ## Visual Studio Project
 The Visual Studio 2019 (Community Edition) project representing application OPIDDaily was developed using an ASP.NET Identity 2.0 sample project